 And to arrange an online or in-person writing workshop, whether you are an individual, a member of a writing group, or with a literary organization or educational institution, contact me here:

-This is a series of workshops; each workshop stands on its own, or can be taught as part of the whole.
-For writers across the genres interested in shifting and expanding their ideas about craft and language, through reframing and recontextualizing the concepts of creative writing.
+This is a series of workshops for writers across the genres interested in shifting and expanding their ideas about craft and language, through reframing and recontextualizing the concepts of creative writing.
 Each workshop uses multicultural and interdisciplinary materials, integrates many writing explorations into the discussions; and goes deeper into concepts which leave “writer’s block” way behind.
-Centrally creative writing courses, these workshops also offer powerful tools to support work for social change; self-transformation and personal growth; diversity training; and community-building.
-The workshops described below are 4 of a continually developing series; each workshop stands on its own, or can be taught as part of the whole.
-For writers across the genres interested in shifting and expanding their ideas about craft and language, through reframing and recontextualizing the concepts of creative writing.
-Each workshop uses multicultural and interdisciplinary materials, integrates many writing explorations into the discussions; and goes deeper into concepts which leave “writer’s block” way behind.
-Centrally creative writing courses, these workshops also offer powerful tools to support work for social change; self-transformation and personal growth; diversity training; and community-building.
+Centrally, creative writing courses, these workshops also offer powerful tools to support work for social change; self-transformation; diversity training; and community-building.
+The workshops described below are 4 of a continually developing series.

 “A dream can be the highest point of a life.” —Nigerian writer Ben Okri, The Famished Road